preciofishbone/OmniaDocsG2/blocks/channel-rollup/index.rst

 Display
 ---------
-The content in this block can only be listed in one way so far, but still has to selected:
+The content in this block can only be listed in one way so far, but it still has to selected:

 .. image:: channel-rollup-settings-display-1.png